 Student completing the Bachelor of Journalism as a double degree should refer to:

 The Bachelor of Journalism is available as a double degree in the following courses:

 These course outcomes are aligned with the Australian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate Attributes (http://opvclt.monash.edu.au/curriculum-by-design/aligning-course-outcomes-with-aqf-bologna.html).

 Upon successful completion of this course it is expected that graduates will be able to:

-This course consists of a journalism major, a journalism studies specialisation, an arts minor and additional units.
+This course consists of a journalism major, journalism studies, an arts minor and additional units.

 Students must complete the following:

 (1.) a journalism major (48 points)